Eshaan0112/gaussian_processes/README.md

 # A full-stack implementation of Gaussian Processes

+## Foundational concepts
+1. Gaussian Process Regression (GPR): This short tutorial should help you with the basics of GPR: [GPR_tutorial](https://arxiv.org/html/2009.10862v5)
+2. Bayesian Optimization: This tutorial has some great insights: [bayes_opt_tutorial](https://arxiv.org/abs/1807.02811)

 ## Data details
 The Material Dataset (located `modeling/data`) includes the following mechanical properties: